Second Sunday of Easter (or 'of Divine Mercy') A

 Gospel John 20:19-31

-On the evening of that day, the first day of the week, the doors being shut where the disciples were, for fear of the Jews, Jesus came and stood among them and said to them, "Peace be with you."
-When he had said this, he showed them his hands and his side.
-Then the disciples were glad when they saw the Lord.
-Jesus said to them again, "Peace be with you.
-As the Father has sent me, even so I send you."
-And when he had said this, he breathed on them, and said to them, "Receive the Holy Spirit.
-If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained."
-Now Thomas, one of the twelve, called the Twin, was not with them when Jesus came.
-So the other disciples told him, "We have seen the Lord."
-But he said to them, "Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe."
-Eight days later, his disciples were again in the house, and Thomas was with them.
-The doors were shut, but Jesus came and stood among them, and said, "Peace be with you."
-Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side; do not be faithless, but believing."
-Thomas answered him, "My Lord and my God!"
-Jesus said to him, "Have you believed because you have seen me?
-Blessed are those who have not seen and yet believe."
-Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name.
+It was evening on the day Jesus rose from the dead, the first day of the week, and the doors of the house where the disciples had met were locked for fear of the authorities.
+Jesus came and stood among them and said, “Peace be with you.”
+20 After he said this, he showed them his hands and his side.
+Then the disciples rejoiced when they saw the Lord.
+21 Jesus said to them again, “Peace be with you.
+As the Father has sent me, so I send you.”
+22 When he had said this, he breathed on them and said to them, “Receive the Holy Spirit.
+23 If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”
+24 But Thomas, who was called the Twin, one of the twelve, was not with them when Jesus came.
+25 So the other disciples told him, “We have seen the Lord.”
+But he said to them, “Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe.”
+26 A week later his disciples were again in the house, and Thomas was with them.
+Although the doors were shut, Jesus came and stood among them and said, “Peace be with you.”
+27 Then he said to Thomas, “Put your finger here and see my hands.
+Reach out your hand and put it in my side.
+Do not doubt but believe.”
+28 Thomas answered him, “My Lord and my God!”
+29 Jesus said to him, “Have you believed because you have seen me?
+Blessed are those who have not seen and yet have come to believe.”
+30 Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
+31 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.

 Catena Nova